FadyMattar/NS3_Simulation_Study/README.md

 # Project Goal
 Comparing congestion control protocols in Data Centers.

-researched algorithms like HPCC, TIMELY, DCHCP, etc.
+researched algorithms like HPCC, TIMELY, DCHCP, etc.<br>
 Focused on TCP vs DCTCP, in bottle-neck and Incast situations.

 # Some of the parameters that we examined;